 What is the Click and Grow Smart Garden?

-If indoor gardens make you think of the future, you’re not alone.
+If indoor gardening systems make you think of the future, you’re not alone.
 I remember as a kid touring Epcot’s Living with the Land indoor farming pods.
 Or more recently watching a flash-ahead episode of The Affair when an adult Joanie tends to her indoor wall garden.

 Welcome to the future.
-Smart gardens are now a reality for the everyday person.
+A smart garden system is now a reality for the everyday person.

 If you know how to make a cup of coffee, you can grow a smart garden.
 The Click and Grow reminds me of the Keurig.
-Simply place a pod (soil and seed included) into the recessed cavity in the smart garden, label the tab to identify your seedling, and pour some water in the base.
+Simply place a new pod (soil and seed included) into the recessed cavity in the smart garden, label the tab to identify your seedling, and pour some water into the water tank.
 Plug it in and within days, you will see your garden sprout.

 It uses smart soil: